Mycobacteroides: Biochemical characteristics and molecular signatures

 Members of Mycobacteroides form colonies in less than seven days.
-Characteristics of this genus include: negative for nitrate reductase, iron uptake and resistance to polymyxin B. Their optimal growth temperature is 30 °C, although growth can occur at 35 °C. Members also demonstrate a positive result for the 3 day arylsulfatase test.
+Characteristics of this genus include: negative for nitrate reductase, iron uptake and resistance to polymyxin B. Their optimal growth temperature is 30 °C, although growth can occur at 35 °C. Members also demonstrate a positive result for the three-day arylsulfatase test.
 The genome size for Mycobacteroides species are between 4.5 and 5.6 Mbp, and their G+C content is between 63.9 and 64.8 mol%.
 Some species are pathogenic and demonstrated to be involved in infections of the lung, skin and soft tissues.
 In addition, some species are also resistant to several antimicrobial drugs.

-27 conserved signature indels (CSIs) were identified as uniquely present in this genus in proteins such as: DEAD/DEAH box helicase, anion transporter, a membrane protein, nicotinate-nucleotide adenylyltransferase, CoA ester lyase, uracil phosphoribosyltransferase, L-histidine N(alpha)-methyltransferase, DUF58 domain-containing protein, NADH-quinone oxidoreducatase subunit G, ATP-dependent helicase, tRNA (cytidine(34)-2′-O)-methyltransferase, glutamine-fructose-6-phosphate transaminase (isomerizing), error-prone DNA polymerase, and 2-amino-4-hydroxy-6-hydroxymethyldihydropteridine diphosphokinase.
-These molecular signatures were identified through analyses of genome sequences from Mycobacteroides species and provides a reliable molecular method for distinguishing this genus from theoretical other genera within the family Mycobacteriaceae and all other bacteria.
+Twenty-seven conserved signature indels (CSIs) were identified as uniquely present in this genus in proteins such as DEAD/DEAH box helicase, anion transporter, a membrane protein, nicotinate-nucleotide adenylyltransferase, CoA ester lyase, uracil phosphoribosyltransferase, L-histidine N(alpha)-methyltransferase, DUF58 domain-containing protein, NADH-quinone oxidoreducatase subunit G, ATP-dependent helicase, tRNA (cytidine(34)-2′-O)-methyltransferase, glutamine-fructose-6-phosphate transaminase (isomerizing), error-prone DNA polymerase, and 2-amino-4-hydroxy-6-hydroxymethyldihydropteridine diphosphokinase.
+These molecular signatures were identified through analyses of genome sequences from Mycobacteroides species and provide a reliable molecular method for distinguishing this genus from theoretical other genera within the family Mycobacteriaceae and all other bacteria.
 Additionally, 24 unique conserved signature proteins (CSPs) were identified for this genus.

 Whole-genome sequencing is the best way to distinguish members of this genus from each other.